 So, for winemakers looking to showcase an individual vineyard and vintage, allowing wild yeasts to factor into the fermentation is the most honest reflection of what’s going on at that site.

-Still, it’s a scary proposition for some wineries.
+Still, wild fermentation and relying on native yeasts is a scary proposition for some wineries.

 When a wild fermentation goes wrong, it goes wrong in a fast and horrible way.